varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 by calling one of a small number of keywords which indicates the desired outcome.

+vcl_init
+  Called when VCL is loaded, before any requests pass through it.
+  Typically used to initialize VMODs.

+  return() values:

+  ok
+    Normal return, VCL continues loading.

 vcl_recv
   Called at the beginning of a request, after the complete request has been received and parsed.
 Its purpose is to decide whether or not